AI-enabled Medical Devices – FDA Guidance

 This FDA draft guidance, released on January 6, 2025, is indeed the first comprehensive guidance for AI-enabled devices throughout the total product lifecycle.
 It complements the recently issued final guidance on predetermined change control plans and aligns with the FDA‘s AI/ML Action Plan and Good Machine Learning Practices (GMLP).The FDA is currently seeking public comments on this draft guidance until April 7, 2025, and will hold a webinar on February 18, 2025, to discuss it further.

-Given the importance and timeliness of this topic, SoftComply’s planned Live Online Forum on January 30, 2025, provides an excellent opportunity for industry professionals to discuss the implications of this draft guidance with experts and peers.
-Register here to join the discussion and ask any questions you may have.
+Given the importance and timeliness of this topic, SoftComply’s planned a Live Online Forum on January 30, 2025, where industry professionals discuss the implications of this draft guidance with experts and peers.

 Table of Contents